kelvin-olaiya/asmd-24/README.md

 ### Monad-Verifier

 A similar methodology was used for the Monad-Verifier task.
-To verify that the monad laws hold the idea was to ask for a (sigle) function that given a monad, extracts a value from it.
+To verify that the monad laws hold the idea was to ask for a (single) function that given a monad, extracts a value from it.
 Then the test consist into asserting that the values produced by the left and right side of the identity laws are the same.

 Test can be found [here](https://github.com/kelvin-olaiya/asmd-lab-04/blob/master/src/test/scala/lab/u04/MonadsProperties.scala)